MReza07/Supply-Chain-Inventory-Analytics-/README.md

-# Supply-Chain-Inventory-Analytics-
-This report analyzes inventory and supply chain metrics, including warehouse utilization (34.08%), days sales of inventory (15.56), and inventory turnover ratio (23.47). ​ It visualizes transportation costs, units sold, lead times, backorders, and inventory levels by region and category, offering insights into operational efficiency and trends. ​

-📦 Inventory & Supply Chain Management Analysis – Power BI Dashboard
+## 📦 Inventory & Supply Chain Management Analysis – Power BI Dashboard

-📘 Project Overview
+## 📘 Project Overview

 This Power BI dashboard provides a comprehensive analysis of inventory performance, warehouse utilization, transportation efficiency, and supply chain operations.
 It is designed for supply chain managers, inventory planners, and operations teams to monitor KPIs, reduce stock risks, and improve fulfillment performance.

 The dashboard uses a real-world dataset representing warehouse, inventory, sales, transportation, and backorder activities across multiple regions and product categories.

-🎯 Objectives of the Analysis
+## 🎯 Objectives of the Analysis

 Monitor warehouse utilization and storage efficiency